 Cornell Dining has taken many steps to be allergy-friendly and inclusive, including having a wide variety of options in each dining facility (including gluten-free options).
-The foods in the Residential Dining Halls are labeled for major food allergens: milk, eggs, fish, nuts, peanuts, soy, shellfish, and gluten.
+The foods in the Residential Dining Halls are labeled for major food allergens: milk, eggs, fish, nuts, peanuts, soy, shellfish, and sesame.
+They are also labeled for gluten.
 Other nutrition information is posted online.

 If you are requesting dining accommodations or program modifications to access dietary options (i.e. you are unable to eat off the line due to concerns about cross-contact; are allergic to a food that is not labeled for; or require specific meal preparations for other reasons), it will be necessary to register with SDS so we can engage with you and Cornell Dining to facilitate this access.

 There is always the possibility of accidental exposure to foods which may result in a reaction.
 This risk can be greatly reduced on campus when we work together to manage the risk.

 - Submit appropriate documentation supporting your need for dietary accommodations

 - Complete a Dietary Allergy, Intolerance, and Needs Notification Form (pdf) and submit to us (SDS).
 This will allow us to connect you to the appropriate Cornell Dining staff to discuss your dietary requirements and create an appropriate dining access plan.

 - Inform SDS if you have concerns about food or allergy exposure in your academic courses or your residence hall.